airslice/czml-writer-wiki/CZML/ClassificationType.md

 **classificationType** - [[ClassificationTypeValue]]

-The classification type, which indicates whether a classification affects terrain, 3D Tiles or both.
+The classification type, which indicates whether a classification affects terrain, 3D Tiles, or both.

 **reference** - [[ReferenceValue]]